SacBase/Stdlib/README.md

     for the number of C functions that are put in a single C file when compiling a SaC program.
     The rule of thumb:
     * value `0` is the fastest time-wise but potentially results in a large memory consumption
-    * value `1` reduces the memory consumption to minimum, buy significantly increases compilation time.
+    * value `1` reduces the memory consumption to minimum, but significantly increases compilation time.

       *Default value: 500.*
   * `-DFULLTYPES=ON|OFF` --- add support for further types to the stdlib, such as `long` and